Quality Control and Inspection for CNC Machined Parts

 Control points

-Drawing review, material check, first piece confirmation, in-process inspection and final release documentation.
+Drawing review, material check, first piece inspection, in-process inspection and final release documentation.

 Buyer outcome